Nthompson096/win95-qemu-scripts/README.md

 to continue an install or to install drivers enter `sudo inst95`

 also added windows 98 SE update disk, will ask if you wanted to upgrade from 95 to 98 after installing 95.
 To do so enter `sudo inst95` again.
+This will wget an update disk and give you a key inside a terminal.
 # Basic Troubleshooting

 ## My install didn't download/install correctly, what should i do?